-- All tables should include a table title, with no merged or empty cells.
-Data tables should include row and column headers. - Avoid Latin abbreviations and symbols. - Incorporate additional identification that does not solely rely on color to differentiate elements, Example:
+- Use built-in styles to format headings, subheadings, bullets, and numbered lists. - Avoid using all caps. - All tables should include a table title, with no merged or empty cells.
+Data tables should include row and column headers. - Avoid Latin abbreviations and symbols. - Incorporate additional identification that does not solely rely on color to differentiate elements.
+Example: